 |Italy Is One Of Several Nations With A Heavy Debt Load|

-Still, while this debt is a major factor hampering growth Italy’s problems are deep-rooted and fundamental the economy has grown little since the introduction of the euro in 1999.
+Still, while this debt is a major factor hampering growth Italy’s problems are deep-rooted and fundamentally the economy has grown little since the introduction of the euro in 1999.
 It is clear that Italy still suffers from the legacy of its powerful Italian Communist Party in the time following World War II.
 This left Italy with rigid, high labor costs and multiple barriers to hiring and firing workers.
 A long-running government regulation requires the state to pay laid-off workers up to 80% of their normal salary while their employer restructures.
 Productivity improvements are also slow.
 Italy’s economy is increasingly unbalanced.
-High-end producers, such as those in luxury products, and also advanced manufacturing, benefiting from demand from emerging markets.
-Other sectors, such as standard automobiles, domestic appliances and low-priced fabrics and clothing have found it difficult to compete with rivals in emerging markets.
+High-end producers, such as those in luxury products, and also advanced manufacturing have benefited from demand from emerging markets while other sectors, such as standard automobiles, domestic appliances and low-priced fabrics and clothing have found it difficult to compete with rivals from those countries.

 Domestic appliances or white goods exemplify Italy’s decline.
 In 2007, Italy, once a world leader in the sector, produced 24 million appliances.
 By 2012, that was down to 13 million, the output of washing machines, dishwashers, refrigerators, and cooking appliances were down, respectively, by 52%, 59%, 55% and 75%.
 Italian manufacturers have been forced to shift production to lower-cost countries, resulting in large job losses.
 Italy ranks 65th out of 189 countries for ease of doing business in recent World Bank studies.
 Several key sectors are an issue, infrastructure, is in need of renewal lagging that of leading economies, and energy costs are high.
 Italy spends less than 5% of GDP on education, compared with a 6.3% average across OECD countries.
 As a result, only one-in-five Italians aged 25-34 completes higher education versus 39% for the broad OECD.